rohitwad/Kaggle-2_Digit-Recognizer/README.md

 </br>&emsp;-> Gamma : Controls the amount of non-linearity.
 High value of Gamma, model becomes more non-linear, model complexity increases.
 </br>&emsp;-> RBF is radial basis function kernel
 </br>&emsp;-> Also used Grid Search Cross-Validation : best way to choose the best combination of these hyperparameters.
 </br></br><b>Note:</b> Train & Test File cannot be uploaded as size of each file is above 25 MB.
-Hence providing link to those data files fro Kaggle: https://www.kaggle.com/c/digit-recognizer/data
+Hence providing link to those data files from Kaggle: https://www.kaggle.com/c/digit-recognizer/data